Skip to content

 $assertEq(left, right)

-• $panic aborts execution
+• $panic aborts execution immediately.

-• $todo marks unfinished runtime paths
+• $todo marks unfinished runtime paths.

-• $unreachable promises the path is impossible
+• $unreachable signals to the compiler that this code path is impossible.

-• $assertEq is a runtime equality assertion with structured failure output
+• $assertEq is a runtime equality assertion with structured failure output.

 Memory and Low-Level Helpers